Dick Hammer: Early life and education

 Born in Long Beach, California, Hammer attended the University of Southern California.

 Career

 Hammer was a basketball player at the University of Southern California, and competed in volleyball at the 1964 Summer Olympics.
-As an actor, he played the role of Captain Richard "Dick" Hammer in the first season of the Jack Webb produced television show Emergency!, which debuted on January 15, 1972.
-He left the show midway through the first season, because he felt that being a real-life firefighter was more rewarding than playing a fictional one.
-He returned to the LACoFD and retired with the rank of captain.

-Hammer portrayed the Marlboro Man in cigarette advertisements in the 1970s.
+As an actor, he played Captain Richard "Dick" Hammer in the television series Emergency! but left the show during the 1972 first season after ten episodes.
+He returned to firefighting up till his retirement in 1983, during which he became one of many actors who portrayed the Marlboro Man in print advertisements in the 1970s.

 Personal life

-Hammer's grandson is former University of Southern California starting quarterback and current Carolina Panthers quarterback Sam Darnold.
+Hammer's grandson is former USC quarterback and current Seattle Seahawks quarterback Sam Darnold.
 Hammer's granddaughter, Franki Darnold, is a record holder for the University of Rhode Island women's volleyball team.

-He died in Long Beach from prostate cancer at the age of 69.
-Other sources cite the cause of death (as with other former "Marlboro Men") as lung cancer.
+On October 18, 1999, Hammer died in Long Beach from lung cancer at the age of 69.